JorgeSola/Architecture-BigData/Explanation of the practice.md

 We can find all the datasets in this link: [airbnb dataset](https://public.opendatasoft.com/explore/dataset/airbnb-listings/export/?disjunctive.host_verifications&disjunctive.amenities&disjunctive.features&q=Madrid&dataChart=eyJxdWVyaWVzIjpbeyJjaGFydHMiOlt7InR5cGUiOiJjb2x1bW4iLCJmdW5jIjoiQ09VTlQiLCJ5QXhpcyI6Imhvc3RfbGlzdGluZ3NfY291bnQiLCJzY2llbnRpZmljRGlzcGxheSI6dHJ1ZSwiY29sb3IiOiJyYW5nZS1jdXN0b20ifV0sInhBeGlzIjoiY2l0eSIsIm1heHBvaW50cyI6IiIsInRpbWVzY2FsZSI6IiIsInNvcnQiOiIiLCJzZXJpZXNCcmVha2Rvd24iOiJyb29tX3R5cGUiLCJjb25maWciOnsiZGF0YXNldCI6ImFpcmJuYi1saXN0aW5ncyIsIm9wdGlvbnMiOnsiZGlzanVuY3RpdmUuaG9zdF92ZXJpZmljYXRpb25zIjp0cnVlLCJkaXNqdW5jdGl2ZS5hbWVuaXRpZXMiOnRydWUsImRpc2p1bmN0aXZlLmZlYXR1cmVzIjp0cnVlfX19XSwidGltZXNjYWxlIjoiIiwiZGlzcGxheUxlZ2VuZCI6dHJ1ZSwiYWxpZ25Nb250aCI6dHJ1ZX0%3D&location=16,41.38377,2.15774&basemap=jawg.streets).
 There two ways to download the information.
 Using the ApiKey or the easier way, download a .csv file.

-The first objetive was, analyze the dataset and see which was the main information.
+The first objetive was analyze the dataset and see which was the main information.

 So, i made a list with the main fields and i saw that i could divide the information in: global information of the houses, personal information of each house and secondary information which could be interested for the costumer.